Murder of Jennifer Poole

 Jennifer Poole was an Irish woman who was murdered by her ex-partner, Gavin Murphy, in April 2021.

 Attack on Poole

-On 17 April 2021 at around 2 pm, Poole (24), was stabbed to death at her first-floor apartment in Melville Drive, Finglas, north Dublin.
+On 17 April 2021 at around 2 pm, Jennifer Poole (24), was stabbed to death at her first-floor apartment in Melville Drive, Finglas, north Dublin.

 Neighbours raised the alarm and emergency services attended the scene before she was rushed to Connolly Hospital where she died a short time later.
 Her cause of death was haemorrhage and shock due to multiple stab wounds.

 Trial

 Prior to sentencing with the mandatory life sentence for murder, the Court heard that Murphy had 13 previous convictions for the use of a mobile phone whilst in custody, the unlawful seizure of a vehicle, criminal damage, burglary, the production of an article in the course of a dispute and two counts of assault causing harm.
 It was in Court that Poole's family learned for the first time that Murphy, from Ballymun, had a history of violence against women and had previously been jailed for two years for attacking a former partner and her mother with a knife in 2015.

 Justice Paul Burns said it was "yet another case of a violent attack upon a young woman" by a male partner with fatal consequences.